Sevdalinka: Origins and history

-The first historic appearance of Sevdalinka is considered to be "Bolest Muje Carevića" ("The Illness of Mujo Carević"), which is believed to have been written around the year 1475.
-Another early written document that refers to the Sevdalinka is the work of an Italian man passing through the Bosnian city of Visoko in the year 1574, who has heard what he described as "sad songs sung by the locals" that made him feel melancholic.
-In the early 16th century, a duke from Split also mentioned what was probably a Sevdalinka song about the forbidden love of a Christian girl named Mara Vornić and a Muslim boy named Fadil or Adel/Adil (accounts vary).
+One of the earliest songs retrospectively identified as a sevdalinka is "Bolest Muje Carevića" ("The Illness of Mujo Carević"), which is believed to date to around 1475.
+Another early written document referring to sevdalinka is the account of an Italian traveler passing through the Bosnian city of Visoko in 1574, who described "sad songs sung by the locals" that made him feel melancholic.

+In the early 16th century, a duke from Split mentioned a song concerning the forbidden love between a Christian girl and a Muslim boy, which is regarded as an early example of sevdalinka.